Apichaph/SI_507_final_project/README.md

 I got the Steam API from https://steamcommunity.com/dev/apikey.
 There is a condition that the Steam account must spend more than 5.00 USD in the Steam Store to be able to get the API key.

 ## How to interact with the program:
 I choose Flask to present the output.
 The python file to run the Flask is **'Apichaph_06_Flask'**.
-All the templates is stored in template folder.
+All the templates are stored in template folder.
 To run the webpage, simply open a terminal and navigate to the location where the file is stored.
 Then, type *python Apichaph_06_Flask.py* in the terminal to allow running the webpage.
 Finally, access the homepage by going to http://127.0.0.1:5000/

 There are 2 ways to interact with the project.
 The first way is choosing the type of rank that web-user want to see.
 There are 3 types of rank